 As you may have gathered by now, this game is about as far from Life is Strange as you can get, in terms of the story, setting and atmosphere.
 However, our protagonist would love to have Max’s special ability to turn back time, as in Vampyr it’s quite the opposite – your choices are set and there is no turning back.
 Everything autosaves as soon as it happens and you can’t save manually into multiple slots.
 I’ll explain in detail below how this all works, but for now, the general mechanics.

 If you’ve ever played a Souls game or even The Surge, then combat will feel very natural to you.
 To those who haven’t, then expect it to feel a bit clunky at first until you’re used to it.
 You can equip up to four weapons at a time and swap them on the fly with the D-Pad.
 However, double-handed weapons take up two slots, clearly, and you can only have certain weapons in each slot.
-Basically, in one hand you have the ability to hold a club, saw, blade or similar; and in your other hand, you have a stake, needle, guns or similar.
+Basically, on one hand, you have the ability to hold a club, saw, blade or similar; and on your other hand, you have a stake, needle, guns or similar.

 So, using the Square button you attack with your main weapon, which usually is the main ‘damage’ inflicting attack as it drains the enemies ‘life’ – which once it is empty then the enemy dies.
 Using the alternative attack, the Triangle button, you thrust the stake into the enemy or shoot away at them in order to either reduce their stamina or make them bleed.
 I’ll talk about the blood in a minute, but if you reduce their stamina to nothing then it opens up the ability to drink your enemies blood to reduce their health and increase your blood and health.
 So, the best way to engage in most fights is to alternate the attacks to both weaken the foes and allow you to recover your powers when needed.
 However, it isn’t as easy as it sounds in most cases…